-• No investments are planned to implement in NOAH project.
+• No investments were planned to implement in NOAH project.

-- Geodetic survey identification of data gap in the stormwater system. - Composite sample taken with automatic sampler during the wet weather event from one outlet quality of stormwater. - Water flowrate measured at one outlet. - Precipitation measured ca 1.5 km from the outlet.
+- Geodetic survey identification of data gaps in the stormwater system. - Composite sample taken with automatic sampler during the wet weather event from one outlet quality of stormwater. - Water flowrate and depth measured at one outlet. - Precipitation measured ca 1.5 km from the outlet.

-• Only virtual RTC cases will be tested in Söderhamn.
+Only virtual RTC cases will be tested in Söderhamn.